nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

     usando unha imaxe «de Inicio» ou «modelo» (ver máis abaixo).
 Primeiro preguntaráselle se realmente quere facelo.

+    When you use the 'Eraser' tool things you've added to your drawing will be removed, exposing the background you chose when starting a new drawing.
+    (See Ferramentas dispoñíbeis > Ferramentas de debuxo > Ferramenta de «Goma» (de borrar).)

     ⌨ Nota: Tamén pode premer [Control / ⌘] + [N] no teclado para iniciar un novo debuxo.